aws-samples/aws-cdk-intro-workshop/workshop/content/_index.md

 {{% notice info %}}

-In this workshop we are going to use TypeScript and JavaScript as our programming languages, but the AWS CDK is currently supported in JavaScript, TypeScript, Java and .NET and more languages are coming soon.
+AWS CDK is currently supported in JavaScript, TypeScript, Python, Java, and .NET.
+However, at this point the workshop is available in TypeScript and Python only.
+Workshops tailored to more languages will be coming soon.

 {{% /notice %}}